 GoJS typings for TypeScript and JavaScript

 This page assumes you will be using NPM to get the TypeScript typings for use in either JavaScript or TypeScript.
-This page also assumes you have a npm project already, if you do not, you may need to run npm init.
+This page also assumes you have a npm project already -- if you do not, you may need to run npm init.

 In a TypeScript environment, GoJS typings will appear automatically if you have the gojs npm package installed.
 These typings will offer auto-completion, inline documentation, and value error checking.
 For example when defining a shape, it will auto-complete strokeWidth and display documentation: